quicthogaru/cbsp-boot-utilities/uefi_capsule_generation/README.md

 Before starting the capsule generation process, you need to generate OpenSSL certificates as mentioned in https://github.com/tianocore/tianocore.github.io/wiki/Capsule-Based-System-Firmware-Update-Generate-Keys.
 These certificates should be placed in a separate folder named 'Certificates'.

-The `QcFMPRoot.cer` (or `NewRoot.cer`) should be converted to a hex value provided in the BOOT DT at `/sw/uefi/uefiplat/QcRootCer`.
+The `QcFMPRoot.cer` (or `NewRoot.cer`) should be converted to a hex value provided in the BOOT DT at `/sw/uefi/uefiplat/QcCapsuleRootCert`.
 Need to use https://github.com/tianocore/edk2/blob/master/BaseTools/Scripts/BinToPcd.py tool to convert `NewRoot.cer` to a readable PCD value.

 ```
 python3 BinToPcd.py -i NewRoot.cer -x -o NewRoot.inc

+python3 CleanHexFile.py NewRoot.inc
 ```
-- This NewRoot.inc has the cert value, which need to be provided in the Boot DT at `/sw/uefi/uefiplat/QcRootCer`.
+- This NewRoot.inc has the cert value, which need to be provided in the Boot DT at `/sw/uefi/uefiplat/QcCapsuleRootCert`.

 Sample files available in Certificates folder:
 QcFMPCert.pem